-There are many treatment options for obstructive sleep apnea.
+There are many sleep apnea devices that are used for the treatment of obstructive sleep apnea.
+These sleep apnea devices utilize different technologies in order to solve the problem of airway closure during sleep.
+Each sleep apnea device approaches airway closure from a different angle.
 Therapy for sleep apnea is a very personal decision that should be made with the assistance of a physician or professional sleep clinician.
 In this section, we will discuss some of the sleep apnea devices that are available, or will soon be available, on the market.

-In general, the therapies that available for the treatment of sleep apnea work by keeping upper airway open – and preventing it from closing during sleep.
+In general, the sleep apnea devices that available for the treatment of sleep apnea work by keeping upper airway open – and preventing it from closing during sleep.

 Some sleep apnea devices use anatomic positioning.
 Others use air pressure.
 Newer technologies are utilizing electrical impulses.